Executives in Residence and Fellows

 Former Mayor Joseph P. Riley Jr.

-Joe Riley served over ten terms as Mayor of the City of Charleston, from 1975-2016.
+Joe Riley served over 10 terms as Mayor of the City of Charleston, from 1975-2016.
 He graduated from the Citadel in 1964 and USC Law in 1967, and then served in the S.C.
 House of Representatives from 1968 to 1974.
-In his time as Mayor, Charleston transformed from a decaying urban center to a top cultural destination.
+In his time as Mayor, Charleston was transformed from a decaying urban center to a top cultural destination.
 He is known for his revolutionary redevelopment projects, which he carefully crafted to add to the overall quality of life in the city.
 He diffused racial tensions by working closely with the African American community, and appointing the city's first black police chief, Rueben Greenberg.
 The crisis leadership that he demonstrated after Hurricane Hugo in 1989 gained national praise, with many admiring him for getting the city quickly cleaned up and running.
 He has developed a robust tourism economy for the city, in addition to securing the renowned Spoleto Art Festival.

 Robert (Bob) O'Neill

-Mr. O'Neill served as Fairfax County executive from 1997-2000, where is credited with developing a series of strategies aimed at revitalizing older residential communities and commercial areas within Fairfax County, as well as launching a series of initiatives focused on performance and results management.
+Mr. O'Neill is the former executive director of ICMA (International City/County Management Association), which advances professional local government worldwide.
+Before ICMA, Bob served as the president of the National Academy of Public Administration (NAPA).
+He served as Fairfax County executive from 1997-2000, where he is credited with developing a series of strategies aimed at revitalizing older residential communities and commercial areas in Fairfax County, as well as launching a series of initiatives focused on performance and results management.
 His reinvention of the government of Hampton, Virginia as city manager from 1984-1997 was widely recognized.
 His many accomplishments included a downtown and waterfront revitalization initiative and development of a nationally recognized youth-at-risk program.

 Riley Center Fellows